 What is a Minnesota Registered Agent & is it Necessary?

-If an LLC does not assign or maintain a registered agent, the LLC risks having the Articles of Organization (or later, the annual renewal) rejected.
+As soon as they’re appointed, your registered agent must be consistently available in Minnesota to receive and act on mailed documents and service of process.
+If your LLC does not assign or maintain a registered office and agent, you risk having the Articles of Organization (or later, the Annual Renewal) rejected.

 What are the Requirements of a Registered Agent?

-- The agent must be an individual resident of the state of Minnesota or a corporation authorized for business in Minnesota.
+- Be an individual Minnesota resident or a business entity authorized to do business in Minnesota.

 Who can be a Registered Agent in Minnesota?